nawazdanish1996/JS-Mini-Project/README.md

 ============================

-Using: HTML, CSS, BOOTSTRAP CSS, and JAVASCRIPT
+Using: HTML, CSS, and JAVASCRIPT

 Description:
 e-commerce with all cart, product catalog-related functionalities.